 You could almost say impasto is a type of sculpture—but for painters.
 And on a canvas.

-For example, if you see a painting and you’re not sure whether the artist has used impasto technique, just look at the painting from the side.
+If you see a painting and you’re not sure whether the artist has used impasto technique, just look at the painting from the side.
 Check for globs of paint sticking out from the canvas.
 That’s impasto.

 From the front, impasto paint is highlighted by whatever natural light is in the room (since it sticks out so much) and with heavy impasto you’ll be able to see shadows underneath the paint too.